mitnk/bcli/README.md

 ## Configs for Deploying

-By default, bcpol uses `./bcpol.json` as the configuration.
+By default, bcli uses `./bcli.json` as the configuration.
 One sample:

 ```
-$ cat bcpol.json
+$ cat bcli.json
 {
     "deploy": {
         "nodes": {
             "us-west-1": 2,
             "ap-southeast-1": 3
-        },
-        "image": "ethereum/client-go"
+        }
     }
 }
 ```